arduino/docs-content/content/retired/01.boards/arduino-BT/content.md

 See also the [mapping between Arduino pins and ATmega168/328P ports](https://docs.arduino.cc/hacking/hardware/PinMapping168).

-### Bluetooth Communication
+### Bluetooth® Communication

-The Bluegiga WT11 module on the Arduino BT provides Bluetooth communication with computers, phones, and other Bluetooth devices.
+The Bluegiga WT11 module on the Arduino BT provides Bluetooth® communication with computers, phones, and other Bluetooth® devices.
 The WT11 communicates with the ATmega328P via serial (shared with the RX and TX pins on the board).
 It comes configured for 115200 baud communication.
-The module should be configurable and detectable by your operating system's bluetooth drivers, which should then provide a virtual com port for use by other applications.
-The Arduino software includes a serial monitor which allows simple textual data to be sent to and from the Arduino board over this bluetooth connection.
+The module should be configurable and detectable by your operating system's Bluetooth® drivers, which should then provide a virtual com port for use by other applications.
+The Arduino software includes a serial monitor which allows simple textual data to be sent to and from the Arduino board over this Bluetooth® connection.
 The board can also be reprogrammed using this same wireless connection.

 The WT11 is specially configured for use in the Arduino BT.
 Its name is set to ARDUINOBT and passcode to 12345\.
 For details, see the complete initialization sketch on the [Arduino BT v1 page](./../arduino-BT-v1/content.md).